 Additionally, Doctors Foster & Smith Signature Series Adult Advanced Hairball Control also contains as top ingredients whole brown rice and brewers rice.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains herring meal, corn protein concentrate and dried egg product which may be problematic for cats who suffer from seafood, corn or eggs food allergies.
+Allergen alert: This product contains fish meal, herring meal, fish oil, corn protein concentrate and dried egg product which may be problematic for cats who suffer from seafood, corn or eggs food allergies.

 Using the calculations provided by the AAFCO, Doctors Foster & Smith Signature Series Adult Advanced Hairball Control has approximately 364 calories per 100g (103 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.